r-caamano/zfw/README.md

 #### Two Interface config with ens33 facing internet and ens37 facing local lan

-**Note: Operation in v0.1.12 is different from previous versions and requires that an interface is only configured as** **either Internal or External and should not be configured as both**
+**Note: Operation in v0.1.12 is different from previous versions and requires that an interface is only configured as** **either Internal or External and should not be configured as both.**
 ```
 sudo vi /opt/openziti/etc/ebpf_config.json
 ```